sbonaretti/timeSavers/HowTo_makeVideos.md

 ## Uploading to youtube
 - Sign in in studio.youtube.com with the google account
 - Click on the camera icon with a + in the top-right of the page -> Upload video (Beta) -> Fill out info
+- Parameters to select:
+  - Visibility: Unlisted.
+The video is uploaded at low res.
+It takes a few hours before it is available at high res.
+To check when it is ready, press the video settings gear and see if there are several quality options (https://support.google.com/youtube/answer/71674?hl=en)
 - Note: It is not possible to replace a video